Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 Here are the top nine reasons why planning is important in life.

-1. Planning allows you to make time for your priorities.
+1. Planning allows you to make time for your priorities

-Planning allows you to make sure that you have time to do the things that are important to you.
+The first reason why planning is important in life is that it allows you to make sure that you have time to do the things that are important to you.
 When you’re planning your schedule, ask yourself, “What is important to me?”
 You should schedule those important things first.

 There’s an illustration that’s often been used to explain why you should schedule important things first.